gurkirt/corrected-UCF101-Annots/README.md

 </table>

-If you want to regenrate those number please download results of [1] and [5] form [here](https://drive.google.com/drive/folders/0B-LzM05qEdk0dTRuY0xNUXlPMG8?usp=sharing).
+If you want to regenrate those number please download results of [1] and [5] form [here](https://drive.google.com/drive/folders/0B-LzM05qEdk0MU1kT01hbk50SWM?usp=sharing).
-Then create 'results' folder in root dirctory of this repo and place all (3) donwloed files.
+Then create 'results' folder in root dirctory of this repo and place all (3) donwloaded files there.
-Now, you can rund <code>comput_mAPs.m</code> form inside the *evaluation* folder.
+Now, you can run <code>comput_mAPs.m</code> form inside the *evaluation* folder.

 <h3>References:</h3>
 <ol>